Posted by H Blackwell on July 18, 2001

 : : To paraphrase the encounter:

 : : The man asked, "My name's 'Carter' and your name is 'Carter.'
 How come we're not related."
-To which the President responded, "Lot's of Georgia families have a [n-word] in the woodpile."
+To which the President responded, "Lot's of Georgia families have a [word removed in order to comply with Google's Publisher Policy] in the woodpile."

 : : I grew up in the rural South (Texas).
 This phrase was quite common.
 I have always heard it used in the context of President Carter's lame joke, i.e. to imply a dubious or racially mixed ancestry.